majsathish/BatchSparkApplication/README.md

 - **Better IDE Support**: Full IDE support for debugging, refactoring, and code navigation
 - **Explicit Code**: All methods are explicitly written for better maintainability
 - **No Magic**: No annotation processing or code generation - what you see is what you get
+- **Java 21 LTS**: Uses Long Term Support version for production stability and compatibility

+## Version Compatibility

+This project has been optimized for:
+- **Java 21 LTS**: Provides excellent performance and long-term support
+- **Spring Boot 3.3.5**: Stable production version with proven reliability
+- **Maven 3.8+**: Compatible with Java 21 and modern build practices
+- **Oracle Database 19c+**: Modern database features with excellent JDBC support